 - Number of employees not more than 50”

-If you place a worker on assignment at a small company, the worker continues to carry the responsibility of determining the IR35 status of his or her own contract.
+If you place a contractor on assignment at a small company, the contractor continues to carry the responsibility of determining the IR35 status of his or her own contract.

 But what are your legal obligations if this is all new territory for you?